Hatteras Area Information

 Stay on 158 South through the villages of Nags Head and Kill Devil Hills.
 At Whalebone Junction, take Route 12 South.
 It is a wide stoplight intersection and after the turn there is a brick sign that reads, Cape Hatteras National Seashore.
 If you find yourself crossing the bridge to Manteo, you missed the turn.

-Follow 12 South approximately 48 miles after crossing the Bonner Bridge over Oregon Inlet, until you reach Hatteras Village at milepost 70 - the southern most tip of Hatteras Island.
+Follow 12 South approximately 48 miles after crossing the New Basnight Bridge that replaced the Bonner Bridge over Oregon Inlet, until you reach Hatteras Village at milepost 70 - the southern most tip of Hatteras Island.
 When you drive through the villages on Rt12, try and watch the speed and stay alert - during the summer there are a lot of kids and other beachgoers that just walk along or cross the road without regard to their own safety.
 (Off season the speed goes up to 45).

 Take a few minutes to look at the map before you depart.
 Don’t be fooled by the “alternate route” signs advising to travel to the banks on Rt.
 17 south of the Va Beach area - this route is slower and longer by over 1 to 2 hours.
 If the drive starts to get long for you just think about the incredible diving you are about to partake in.